 - Never allow sediment to accumulate in gage-glass or water-column connections.
 A false water level may fool you and make you sorry.

 - Always blow out each gage-glass and water-column connection at least once each day.
 Forming good habits may mean longer life for you.

 - Never tighten a nut, bolt, or pipe thread under steam or air pressure.
 Many have died doing this.

 - Never strike any object under steam or air pressure.
 This is a sure path to the undertaker’s.

 - Never allow major repairs to a boiler without authorization.
 If you don’t break a law, you may break your neck.

-Operating a steam locomotive requires quite a bit of muscle, so I was forced to deploy the Chris Evert “two-handed” approach to driving.
-Without two hands on the brake, I’d have hurtled myself clean out the side door of the cab while releasing it.
-Same with the Johnson Bar (don’t know why it’s called this…a mystery), which controls the timing of steam sent into the locomotive pistons.
+Operating a steam locomotive requires quite a bit of muscle, so I was forced to deploy the Chris Evert “two-handed” tennis racquet approach to driving.
+With only one hand on the brake, I’d have hurtled myself clean out the side door of the cab after releasing it.
+Same with the Johnson Bar (that no one could provide a reason for this moniker says a lot), which controls the timing of steam sent into the locomotive pistons.
 Think of it as the locomotive’s transmission.
-And then there’s the Throttle, which is the “gas pedal” of the locomotive; this took two hands and my body weight to turn off.
+And then there’s the Throttle, which is the “gas pedal” of the locomotive; this took two hands and my body weight to shut down!

 Before my final trip around the village, several museum visitors boarded the train.
-Alone in the cab, I turned around and looked back, noticing that all of them were sitting in the back of first the passenger car.
-I leaned over and yelled, “What’s the matter?
-Are you all afraid of my driving?”
+Alone in the cab, I turned around and looked back, noticing that all of them were sitting in the back of the first passenger car.
+I leaned over the cab rail and yelled, “What’s the matter?
+Are you guys afraid of my driving?”
 They laughed.
-But only one guy moved up—three rows.
+But only one person moved up—three rows.

 This gallery contains 6 photos →